Inside: Do we give heartfelt worship when life is going well? If you’re like me, the truest form of devotion happens after going through a hard time.

 When Weariness Sets In

 Have you been there?
-Those hard things that feel like they will never end and you want to wait well but you’re impatient?
+Those hard things that feel like they will never end and you want to be patient but you’re impatient?

 On this particular day, I had had enough.
 I couldn’t fight any longer.
 In desperation, I finally surrendered my white flag and admitted to God that I was done trying in my strength.
 I drew my line right there on the brown tile of the bathroom floor.

 It became a battle between God and myself; no advancing was going to happen for me unless I relinquished my fight to Him.